 Extract, Transform, Load: A process that involves pulling data from a database (extraction), manipulating it via code in some way (transformation), and writing it back to a database (loading).

 Metadata: Data that describes other data within a database or data warehouse.

-Fact Tables: Tables containing core business metrics that have been prepared in a way that they are easily understandable and user-friendly so that stakeholders across the business can access.
+Fact Tables: Tables containing core business metrics that have been prepared to be user-friendly and digestible for all stakeholders.
 These are often called "single sources of truth."